Kozea/CairoSVG/documentation.md

 external resources.

 CairoSVG is pretty small, and quite fast once the Python interpreter is launched.
-When [Travis](https://travis-ci.org/Kozea/CairoSVG/) launches our tests, it is able to render more than 270 reference images twice in less than 7.5 seconds (yes, that's about 75 simple images per second).
+When [GitHub Actions](https://github.com/Kozea/CairoSVG/actions) launches our tests, it is able to render more than 270 reference images twice in less than 7.5 seconds (yes, that's about 75 simple images per second).